RobinQuanNguyen/LUT-cloud-course/README.md

 ### How it Works

 - User sends a message
-- Backend checks the receiver's contentFilter setting in MongoDB
+- Backend calls moderation service and chat safety service in parallel
-- If enabled -> calls the moderation service with the message text
+- If toxic (confidence > 95%) → message replaced with `********`
-- If confidence > 95% toxic -> replaces text with ******** before saving
+- If spam or phishing detected → message blocked entirely
-- If disabled or service unreachable -> message saves normally
+- If services are unreachable → message goes through normally (fail-open)

 ### How to Test